HackyExtensionsForZoomMeetings/BreakoutRoomsBotForZoomMeetings/README.md

     * Alternatively, clone or download a copy of this repository down and look for instructions online for loading "unpacked extensions" into Chrome or any other Chromium browser.
 Load the `extension` folder.
 2. Go to the Zoom Meeting as the Host in a "Join from Browser" Zoom Meetings Web Client.
     * Button to launch extension only works on `*.zoom.us` domains.
-3. Ensure the Breakout Rooms are already open
+3. Ensure the Breakout Rooms are already open and have started.
 4. Click the extension button in the menu bar to open the popup
     ![](launch.png)
 5. Click the button to "Attach and Launch Breakout Room Bot"